jeremyko/ASockLib/README.md

 {
     //---------------------------------------------------
     //user specific :
-    //- your whole data has arrived.
+    //your whole data has arrived.
-    //- 'pOnePacket' has length of 'nPacketLen' that you returned
+    //'pOnePacket' has length of 'nPacketLen' that you returned
     // in 'GetOnePacketLength' function.
     //---------------------------------------------------
     char szMsg[asocklib::DEFAULT_PACKET_SIZE];
     memcpy(&szMsg, pOnePacket+CHAT_HEADER_SIZE, nPacketLen-CHAT_HEADER_SIZE);